turingschool/curriculum/source/level_1/jsattend.markdown

   end
 ```

 This is a little different than the other methods we've started with.
 The first part that will stand out is this:

 ```ruby
     20.times do
       line = @file.readline
 ```

-When we use the CSV library to read a CSV file, it reads one line at a time.
-Now that I'm accessing a public API, it's unkind to generate the traffic of looking up thousands and thousands of attendees each time I run my program -- not to mention that'll take a long time.
-CSV doesn't give us a way to just grab a certain number of lines from the CSV file, so what I've done here is used the `times` method on the integer `20`, creating a loop that will run twenty times.
+The CSV library reads one line at a time.
+Now that we're accessing a public API, it's unkind to generate the traffic of looking up thousands and thousands of attendees each time we run the program -- not to mention that'll take a long time.

+CSV doesn't give us a way to just grab a certain number of lines from the file, so here we've used the `times` method on the integer `20`, creating a loop that will run twenty times.
 Each time through the loop it'll pull one line from the CSV file using the `readline` method, storing it into `line`.

-RUN this code and you should see output like this:
+Run this code and you should see output like this:

 ```
 JSAttend Initialized.